|

 • Silicon dioxide: Acts as a filler or thickener for the coating, improving viscosity and stability.Silicon dioxide A coating ingredients in sublimation

-• Sunlight fastness agent: Enhances color durability and resistance of the coating, preventing fading or discoloration when exposed to sunlight.
+• Sunlight fastness agent: This enhances the coating’s color durability and resistance to sunlight, preventing fading or discoloration.

 • Defoaming agent: Reduces the formation of bubbles or foam in the coating, improving its smoothness and uniformity.